ComposableFi/composable/frame/bonded-finance/README.md

 - Staking.
 User locks amount for some period of time, gets reward in the end or vested.
 Stake returns to user in the end.
 - Vesting.
-User offers amount and ensure that recepients has 'ticket' tokens to bond to get reward.
+User offers amount and ensure that recipients have 'ticket' tokens to bond to get reward.
 - Sell/Exchange/Trade.
-User makes bond offer, other users takes offer in exchange for other amount..
+User makes bond offer, other users takes offer in exchange for other amount.

 ## Sample Use Case